-Deferring Your Mortgage: What It Means And How Coronavirus Affects Deferrals
+Deferring Your Mortgage: What It Means and How COVID-19 Affects Deferrals

 Since the announcement from the World Health Organization that COVID-19 is officially considered a global pandemic, the Canadian and global economy has entered some uncertain times.